Cost of Living for Students in Ireland

 Every year, estimates are published which give an indication of how much it costs to live as a student for one academic year (nine months) in Ireland.

-Rents and prices for goods and services generally are often cheaper for those living outside of Dublin, so lower overall costs can be expected.
+Rents and prices for goods and services are generally cheaper for students living outside of Dublin.

 Here are some guides produced by a selection of Irish universities in different parts of Ireland: